 Creating authorization keys

-To create a new authorization key:
+To create a new authorization key via the Dashboard:

-2. Click the Generate new key button
+2. Click the New key button.

 The private key (e.g. the Authorization key you copy) is generated on your device.
 Privy only receives the public key for registration.
 The private key never leaves the client.